rotundasoftware/cartero-express-hook/README.md

 ```

-Please see the [Cartero documentation](https://github.com/rotundasoftware/cartero) for more information.
+Please see the [Cartero documentation](https://github.com/rotundasoftware/cartero#q-does-cartero-work-with-rails-php-etc-or-just-with-nodejs--express) for more information on Cartero Hooks.